30 Foods That Surprisingly Stain Teeth (The Ultimate List)

 Recommended Reading: Teeth Staining | The Ultimate Guide

-Why Do Certain Foods and Drinks Stain Teeth?
+Why Do Certain Foods & Drinks Stain Teeth?

 To understand why certain foods and drinks can cause tooth staining, it’s essential first to understand the anatomy of teeth.